 Piedmont and Central North Carolina Vineyards

 The Piedmont Triad (or the Triad) is a region of central North Carolina geographically located on a plateau that stretches all the way down the Eastern United States from New Jersey down to Alabama.
-Located between the Atlantic Coastal Plain and the Appalachian Mountains, this area provides perfect conditions and nutrient-rich soil for grape production, meaning there are plenty of opportunities for you to pick your own if you're visiting this part of the state.
+Located between the Atlantic coastal plain and the Appalachian Mountains, this area provides perfect conditions and nutrient-rich soil for grape production, meaning there are plenty of opportunities for you to pick your own if you are visiting this part of the state.

 03 of 03